-Angharad Stockwell, Scottish Canals’ Records Manager and Data Protection Officer, shares her blog as this year’s Remembrance Day marks 100 years since the end of World War One.
+Angharad Stockwell, Scottish Canals’ Records Manager and Data Protection Officer, shares her blog which unveils Crinan Canal’s link to World War II.

 Earlier this year an interesting object appeared on my desk – a rough wooden signboard, about a meter in length with hand painted text.

 The signboard, along with a few other items of interest including a 1930s fire extinguisher, had been gathering dust in the basement of our Crinan Canal office in Ardrishaig for many years.
 The quieter winter season offered an ideal opportunity for a clear out, which is how these enigmatic items were discovered and brought down to Glasgow for further study.

 The wooden board immediately caught my attention.
 Who was Commander Venables and why does his name appear on the signboard in our office basement?
 The chance to do some sleuthing was too good an opportunity to be missed, so I set to work trying to find out a bit more about the mystery navy man.

 The transcription of the handwritten text is as follows:

 Apart from the name and address, the meaning of the text and as such the purpose of the signboard was not immediately obvious.
 That was until a connection between the signboard and the former steamer passenger terminal at Pier Square, Ardrishaig, was proposed.